KevGildea/KevGildea.github.io/_posts/ROM-forward-kinematics.md

   - Biomechanics
 ---

 In this post I describe how rotation matrices can be constrained to produce physically plausible joint orientations in a kinematic chain, as a follow-up to the approach I developed for determining the <a href="https://kevgildea.github.io/blog/Kinematic-Chain-Mapping/" target="_blank">solution space for mapping kinematic chains</a>.
-In real world applications, e.g. robotics, biomechanics, kinematic chains often involve the use of physically constrained joints.
-Kinematic chains are often used in biomechanics applications, where joints positioned to approximate the human skeletal structure, and their rotations are rotations are kinematically constrained with differing degrees of freedom (e.g. free joint: 6DOF, ball/spherical joint: 3DOFs, hardy spicer/universal joint: 2DOFs, hinge/revolute joint: 1DOF), and ranges of motion.
+In real-world applications, e.g. robotics, biomechanics, kinematic chains often involve the use of physically constrained joints.
+Kinematic chains are often used in biomechanics applications, where joints are positioned to approximate the human skeletal structure, and their rotations are kinematically constrained with differing degrees of freedom (e.g. free joint: 6DOF, ball/spherical joint: 3DOFs, hardy spicer/universal joint: 2DOFs, hinge/revolute joint: 1DOF), and ranges of motion.
 First, consider a joint in a 'reference' orientation.

 <p align="center">
   <img src="/assets/images/ROM-forward-kinematics/fig1.png" width="1200">